 In the Cayman Islands, even a small household tends to experience electricity costs as high as $400 KYD per month.
 Families that live in large homes are likely to spend more than that, as they have more people relying on the appliances that use the most energy.
 Air conditioning units, water heaters, and dryers are some of the largest sources of household electricity usage.

 Despite being such a major expense, the average person doesn’t necessarily understand what goes into their electricity bill.
+In this blog, we’ll discuss which major appliance uses the most energy and how to measure the electricity consumption of different appliances.
 When you learn how to measure electricity consumption, you can track which household appliances use the most energy and cut down on your electric bill.

 How to Measure Electricity Consumption

 What better way to start saving than by learning how to measure electricity usage per appliance?
 Fortunately, it’s not difficult to figure out how to measure electricity usage by an appliance.
 Let’s discuss this process in detail.

 Appliances measure their power consumption in something called a kilowatt-hour, which is the number of kilowatts an appliance consumes to operate for an hour.
 Once you can estimate how many hours per day you use a device, you can multiply that by the kilowatt-hours it uses.

 Are you unsure how to measure electricity usage by an appliance because you can’t find the kilowatt-hours?
 You can find this information on the appliance’s nameplate if it is easily accessible to you.
 Otherwise, search the product information for your appliance’s specific make and model online, and you’ll also find its power consumption.